arnabcs10/github-actions/custom-actions/web-project/readme.md

 1. Javascript Action
  - Here we develop the action logic in javascript, and when invoked a js code is executed.
- - JS packages can be used
+ - JS packages can be used.
+Github actions packages are required for development
+ - These are required for interacting with github runners and UI, like printing the log messages on UI

+npm install @actions/core @actions/github @actions/exec

 2. Docker Action
  - Here we create a dockerfile with our required configuration & github will create a docker container based on your dockerfile image.